Bombshell Fitness Coach Kelsey Wells Shows Off Insanely Toned Abs In Fuschia Sports Bra And Leggings

 I CANNOT BELIEVE @fibo_usa IN MIAMI IS SO CLOSE NOW!?!
 I cannot WAIT to slay a live PWR session with my incredible Miami PWR babes! ????????????????
 Workout is this Saturday and live Q&A Friday.
 My session is free and first come first served!
 However you do need admittance into the festival so head to FiboUSA.com and use the code KELSEY for a discount on your entrance ticket.
 Now to finish writing the live workout… WHAT EXERCISES DO YOU WANT TO SEE? ???? #pwrprogram #kelseywellspwr #pwr2019 . www.kelseywells.com/app

 This isn’t the first time that Kelsey has advocated the importance of rest and recovery after exercise.
-As The Inquisitr reported, in a previous opened up about the topic in a post from a week ago in which and shared a photo from a recent vacation.
+As The Inquisitr reported, she previously opened up about the topic in a post from a week ago in which she shared a photo from a recent vacation.

 “Caring for our mental and emotional health and wellbeing is JUST as important as caring for our physical bodies,” she wrote in the caption.